dldnh/fix-itunes-names/README.md

 And then I added another Applescript (called `Fix_itunes_names_and_numbers.scpt`) for more adventurous folks that will also rename songs from 'dd-tt- Title of the Song' to just 'Title of the Song' and ALSO set the disc number and tarck number to dd and tt - but ONLY IF either number was blank to start with.

+The easiest way to run these is to download them (or even just copy the code) then run Script Editor on your Mac.
+Then open (or paste) the code and run it.

 You don't have to buy me a beer or anything, but if you want to, feel free - and thanks! http://paypal.me/dldnh